Simple and flexible programming language for applications development

 Introduction

 The Ring is a practical general-purpose multi-paradigm language.
 The supported programming paradigms are imperative, procedural, object-oriented, declarative using nested structures, functional, meta programming and natural programming.
-The language is portable (MS-DOS, Windows, Linux, macOS, Android, WebAssembly, etc.) and can be used to create Console, GUI, Web, Games and Mobile applications.
+The language is portable (MS-DOS, Windows, Linux, macOS, Android, WebAssembly, Microcontrollers, etc.) and can be used to create Console, GUI, Web, Games and Mobile applications.
 The language is designed to be simple, small and flexible.
+Ring is distributed as a Free-Open Source project under the MIT License.

 Get Excited!